 But Nasima's elder sister could not escape from her child marriage.
 “She was only 14, said Nasima, my father forced my sister to get married before completing her school.
 Child marriage restricted her opportunities and choked her dream at her tender age".

 Nasima, 24, a former sponsored child of World Vision, has been able to escape from the curse of child marriage.

-Nasima a girl from a remote village of Tangail district now lives in the Capital city, Dhaka by her own earning while taking preparation for fulfilling her long desired dream, to be a first class Government employee of this country.
+Nasima, from a remote village of Tangail district now, lives in the Capital city of Dhaka with her own earning while taking preparation for fulfilling her long desired dream, to be a first class Government employee of this country.
 Though USD 76 that she earns by teaching is not sufficient to live a standard life in the fast running city, she is sometime sending money for her parents too.

 “Still I am facing challenge in terms of earning as my father is bound to stay home due to bone diseases.”
 It’s Nasima and her mother who hold the wheel of the family including education of two brothers and treatment cost of her father.

 “They could not realize that a girl child also can bear her own as well as her family.
 They felt me kind of burden.
 So they tried to get rid of me as early as possible by forcing me to marriage.
 But I was strongly motivated not to be married at that time.
 I was determined that anyway I have to complete my study.”
 Nasima continues, “I had a dream to be establish, self-earner by hook or cook.
 It led me today to be a graduate.”